-Do you want an obedient Cocker Spaniel?
-Training a puppy is easy when you know how.
-Read on to learn why you might want to teach your puppy to 'Stand' on your command and how easy it is.
+Training a puppy is easy when you know how to do it.
+If you want an obedient Cocker Spaniel read on to learn how to teach your puppy to 'Stand' when you ask him to and see just how easy it is.

 Why Should I Teach My Puppy This Command?

-Before I begin, I thought you might be wondering why you need to teach your puppy this command.
+Before I begin, I thought you might be wondering why you need to teach your puppy to stand up.

 Oops!
 Sorry Mum, I got it wrong.

 Well, there are several good uses that spring to mind.

 It will be extremely useful when his vet wants to give him a thorough nose-to-tail examination.

 And once his feathers have grown in and you take him to the grooming parlour, the groomer will probably want him to stand for some of the time.

 There will be many other times when you don't want your Cocker sitting or lying down.

 For example, you'll want your puppy to stand up while you're grooming him or when you're giving him his monthly bath-time scrub!